biocompibens/cellmodelling/README.md

 	 2) then the class names that you want to shuffle (can be more than 1)
 * -wp : option to morph only a position of an intracellular component.
 Need the path of the file containing the position per label (.npy)
 * -r : redo a simulation.
 Need the path of the csv generate during the first simulation (.csv)
+* -in : number max of iterations realized by the Lloyd algorithm to consider the convergence.
+By default, it is 80.

 ## Output :
 .tiff image file containing the last tessellation, labeled correspondingly to the labeled image input.